 Advertising funds much of the information and entertainment in our lives.
-The amount of advertising funding each source is determined by media metrics.
+The amount of funding from ads each source receives is determined by media metrics.
 Media metrics help advertisers understand who is looking at their ads (if anyone) and what they’re doing after they see them.

 Media metrics influence what information circulates because they determine which information sources gets paid.
 And content, like most anything else, follows the easy money.